 The Android App

-The Android app looks remarkably similar to the Windows client.
+Nord's Android VPN app looks remarkably similar to the Windows client.
 Which is a good thing.

 It allows you to connect to NordVPN's full range of specialty servers.
 The new CyberSec feature us also is fully supported.